-Karen will soon be appearing on our screens in the new Irish movie The Bright Side, in which she plays a major role.
+Karen will soon be appearing on Irish cinema screens in the new Irish movie The Bright Side, in which she plays a major role.
 Directed by Ruth Meehan and based on the memoir by former Nuala, Anne Gildea, The Bright Side follows the fortunes of a stand-up comedian who gets breast cancer.

 "It was a huge privilege to be involved in such an important film," says Karen.
 "I'm very excited by the project.

 Karen's Writing News!

-Last year Karen was commissioned by Finland's national broadcaster, YLE, to write a ten-part radio comedy series, The Choir.
+In 2019, Karen was commissioned by Finland's national broadcaster, YLE, to write a ten-part radio comedy series, The Choir.
 Broadcast in spring 2020, this faux documentary follows nine hilarious characters as they fight for the survival of their beloved choir.